Stop limit order: What it is and how to use it effectively?

 2.1.
 The stop price: The trigger

-The stop price is the activation point for your order.
+The stop price serves as the trigger that activates your order.
 When the market price of an asset reaches or passes through this pre-set level, it triggers the placement of a limit order.
 It's important to remember that the stop price itself is not the price at which your trade will execute.
-Instead, think of it as the condition that must be met for your limit order to become active and enter the market.

 Stop price vs. limit price